willmcb94/BE-NC-NEWS/README.md

 ## Now everything is setup

-You can go ahead and explore the repo and make changes as you chooose.
+You can go ahead and explore the repo and make changes as you choose.
 There is also a full test enviroment setup, feel free to run these tests with the following command which will run the full test suite -